Write. Rewrite. When not writing or rewriting, read. I know of no shortcuts. — Larry L. King

 The truth is, in this digital age, anyone can publish a novel, even if the language is jibberish.
 Being able to write is no longer requisite to publishing, nor will filling pages with content that is pure nonsense stop a literary imposter from producing a book.
 For better or for worse, in the world of self-publishing, the traditional gatekeepers—professional agents, editors, and publishing houses—can go home, and the relative pros and cons of their doing so depend on your perspective.

 Some people have asked me if my novel is really a memoir.
-No, The Flying Girl isn’t the true story of a part of my life nor is it a full autobiography.
+No, The Woman Inside Her isn’t the true story of a part of my life nor is it a full autobiography.
 It is fiction.
 But I won’t deny that, like most if not all novelists, I’ve drawn from my own experiences, particularly earlier in life and certainly including the times and places I was living in, to help me create my characters and conceptualize the plot.
 Of course I have!
 That’s the fodder that feeds a writer’s creative muse!
 But then I’ve mixed it all up with other sources of information, other approaches to the story.
 I’ve mined psychological case studies and poured through the professional literature related to my characters’ issues, read “pop” psychology books, and even other novels to gather research data and prompt inspiration.
 And then there are, of course, all the people I have known over the years, closely or in passing, at home, work and at play, as well as the familiar characters of stage and screen.

 I don’t think writers ought ever to sit down and think they must write about some cause, or theme, or something.
 If they write about their own experience, something true is going to emerge.